|Harry Singley, TOF's grandfather|

 Pfc.
 Joseph Flynn,

 On the way to Iwo Jima, it got so hot in the hold of the troopship that he went out on deck and slept on a tarp over a cargo hold.
-It was lumpy, so he lifted the tarp to see what he was sleeping on.
-This proved to be crate after crate of hand grenades.
-He figured if the ship took a torpedo, he would never know it, and went back to sleep.
+The tarp was lumpy, so he lifted it to see what he was sleeping on.
+This proved to be many crates hand grenades.
+He figured what the hell, and went back to sleep.
+Later he transferred to an LST, which stands for Large Slow Target.
 In the landing, he was assigned to battalion liaison, which meant he landed with the first wave and would take word to his company of battalion location.
 His buddies all figured he was a dead duck.
 The beach was volcanic sand so fine and slippery that it was hard to get traction, and the Japanese had always dealt harshly with the first wave.